BeamNG/cef_3626_gpu_commandline-patch/README.md

 We re-added some old command line arguments that were deprecated and removed in Feb 2019.

-How to pass the GPU correct to CEF with these binaries: You need to inject the command line options into the render process.
+How to pass the GPU id correctly to CEF with these binaries: You need to inject the command line options into the render process.

 The options are:
 `--gpu-vendor-id=<GPU VENDOR ID> --gpu-device-id=<GPU DEVICE ID>`